LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

     For consistency you can use the command above, but you no longer need Mono.
     You can just enter the command ``addition1.exe`` or the shorter ``addition1``.

-.. index:: gmcs
+.. index:: mcs
    double: command line; compile

 .. _gmcs:

-GMCS: Compiling
+MCS: Compiling
 ---------------

 Continue with the same terminal/console window.